SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 causing damage.
 A noruk'alm has a damage

-rating of 41) but does not actually deal any damage normally (see the “Eric-angling” rules from page 82 of the D6 Space Rulebook for
+rating of 41) but does not actually deal any damage normally (see the "Eric-angling” rules from page 82 of the D6 Space Rulebook for

 more information).
 This is a weapon that